vgonda/vgonda.github.io/talks/a11y-for-product/slides.md

 ^Notes:
 - Because it's the right thing to do.
 - We want to be an inclusive society that takes care of our neighbors
-- Imagine being under shelter-in-place and not being able to order food because the app isn't assessable for you

 ---